 After seeking immediate medical attention, here are some home care, first-aid guidelines:

-- Ingestion: "Give the person a glass of water or milk, unless instructed otherwise by a health care provider.
-Do NOT give water or milk if the patient is having symptoms (such as vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow."
+- Ingestion: Have the person drink a glass of water or milk unless otherwise advised by a health care provider.
+However, do not have them drink if they are having any of the serious symptoms such as vomiting, convulsions, or drowsiness and have difficulty swallowing.
 Do not have the person vomit unless to told to do so by a doctor or poison control center.

 - Eye or skin contact: Flush with plenty of water for a minimum of 15 minutes.